Nitrokey/nitrokey-documentation/source/components/nextbox/remote/proxy.rst

   end-to-end encrypted.  *In particular, if this server is compromised, your traffic might be readable.*

-* The same reason also introduces a bandwith bottleneck, if you are connecting to your NextBox from within your local area network (LAN).
+* The same reason also introduces a bandwidth bottleneck, if you are connecting to your NextBox from within your local area network (LAN).
 As all traffic has to be send to our proxy server and from there to your NextBox, the available bandwidth is limited to roughly 50% of your upload or download bandwidth